Clarencemeo/Slug/README.md

 # SlugLog
-SlugLog project to keep track of banana slugs
+This project allows a user to see all the banana slugs that other users have found, and it allows the user to place down their own pins on a Google Map where they have found a banana slag.

 # How to Run
 After getting the repository onto Android Studio, either connect your Android phone or set up